top of page

 THE TAKE-HOME

-As a self-pubbing author, the ability to revise after publication is a valuable tool you can leverage to improve your novel as you improve your craft.
+The ability to revise after publication is a valuable tool you can leverage to improve your novel as you improve your craft.
 The focus should be on enhancing the reading experience for your audience.
 By embracing opportunities for refinement and utilizing resources to strengthen our manuscripts, we authors can position ourselves for greater success at attracting eyeballs in the sea of books.
 Remember, the journey of writing is ongoing, and every revision is an opportunity for growth and improvement.

 FAQ